TeamRossi/ccnSim-0.4-Parallel/README.md

     ./scripts/makemake.sh
     make

 If all the steps described in the previous sections have been successfully executed, simulations of general cache networks using the parallel ModelGraft technique can now be launched.

+# Using ccnSim-Parallel

-Please refer to the Manual for details about the execution of sample scenarios.
+We have provided plenty of scripts and example of usage.
+Please refer to the Manual for details about the execution of sample scenarios!